kaslr/another_null_chal/writeup.md

 Additionally, unlike the binary in my previous writeup, which allowed the user to provide an index for the structure, this one did not.
 Instead, the index was selected by looping through the list until an index with no structure in the topic list was reached.
 While this wasn’t a major issue, it was certainly annoying.

-Having laid it all out, I'll detail my approach to solving the challenge.
+Having laid it all out, I’ll detail my approach to solving the challenge.

 I start by making three allocations, similar to my previous writeup, but this uses a different approach for consolidation.